nlp-unibuc/nlp-unibuc-website/content/pages/events/wg1-workshop26.md

 ## Where to Stay
-There are plenty of hotels around with rates up to 100 eur/night.
+There are plenty of hotels around the venue with rates up to 100 eur/night.
 If you wish to stay further from the venue, make sure to check public transport options, prefferably the [blue metro line](https://visitbucharest.today/bucharest-metro/) that can get you to Piața Romană.

 When booking hotels, make sure to check the lowest-ranking reviews both on booking and google maps.
 For those who like to sleep, avoid hotels in the Old Town, the area is packed with nightclubs.

-If you're in for a budget, please contact us and we will try to find a really cheap and not-so-fancy option (20 eur/night) at the [University Hotel](https://unibuc.ro/despre-ub/recreere-si-timp-liber/academica-hotel/?lang=en).
+If you're in for a budget, please contact us and we will try to find a really cheap and not-so-fancy accommodation (20 eur/night) at the [University Hotel](https://unibuc.ro/despre-ub/recreere-si-timp-liber/academica-hotel/?lang=en).

 ## Where to Go Out